 For jacobi PyPy is slower than ALPyNA CPU execution at all domain sizes on T1, T2 and T3.
 It is faster than ALPyNA GPU but slower than ALPyNA CPU at the two smallest iteration domain sizes.
 For syr2k PyPy is slower than ALPyNA's CPU code and faster than ALPyNA's GPU code at the smallest four iteration domain sizes on all three platforms.
-The situation reverses at larger domain sizes where PyPy is slower than ALPyNA's CPU code.
+The situation reverses at larger domain sizes where PyPy is slower than ALPyNA's GPU code but faster than ALPyNA's CPU code.
 For both jacobi and syr2k, utilising the device chosen by ACM at each domain size is faster than PyPy.